 On the other hand, my husband was raised by the typical perfectionist mother.
 He isn’t any better off because she DID everything for him.
 That way it would always be done to her standards.
 So it’s just interesting what different effects our childhood environments had on us.

 One thing is undeniable – our childhood environment DID have a very strong effect on us as adults.
 So, the message is, what you do today in terms of your home environment with your children MATTERS!

-How do you think growing up in a very cluttered and messy home might affect your children?
+How do you think growing up in a very cluttered and messy home affects your children?

-Sit for just a minute and imagine how your child would have grown up differently in a very tidy and organized home?
+Sit for just a minute and imagine how your child might turn out differently in a very tidy and organized home?
 Regardless of their basic personality, if a child grows up in a house that is kept clean and clutter-free, has regular chores, can always depend on having an organized home where friends can come and play, how is that going to be different from the identical child who grows up without those things?